From Reasoning LLMs to BERT: A Two-Stage Distillation Framework for Search Relevance: Results

 \subsection{Online Evaluation}

-To validate the practical value of our framework in a real-world business setting, we deployed the CRSD-enhanced lightweight model in Meituan's search advertising system for a rigorous online A/B test.
-Over a one-week period, 10\% of the live traffic was randomly allocated to the experimental group (our CRSD model), which was compared against a baseline group (the original 6-layer BERT model) comprising 30\% of the traffic.
+To validate the practical value of our framework in a real-world business setting, we deployed the CRSD-enhanced lightweight model in Meituan's search advertising system for a rigorous online A/B test. \xrz{Over a two-week period}, 10\% of the live traffic was randomly allocated to the experimental group (our CRSD model), which was compared against a baseline group (the original 6-layer BERT model) comprising 30\% of the traffic.
 The online experiment demonstrated comprehensive and statistically significant improvements across key business metrics, as summarized in Table~\ref{tab:online_results}.

-The significant lift in Ad CTR and Ad CVR directly validates the model's superior capability in query-ad relevance modeling.
-By more accurately matching user intent with platform services, our model effectively promoted user clicks and conversions, which in turn drove a steady increase in the platform's Gross Transaction Volume (GTV).
-Furthermore, we conducted a manual analysis of the top-5 ad results for randomly sampled online queries.
-In a set of 3,000 samples, this analysis revealed a 0.8 percentage point reduction in the rate of relevance misjudgments.
+\xrz{The substantial improvements in Ad CTR and Ad CVR substantiate the model's superior capability in query-ad relevance modeling.
+By aligning user intent more precisely with platform services, our approach effectively boosted user engagement, which consequently drove a steady increase in the platform's Gross Transaction Volume (GTV).
+Furthermore, a manual expert review of the top 5 results from 5,521 randomly sampled queries revealed a 30.5 percentage point reduction in the bad case rate.
+Given these robust results, the model has been successfully deployed in the production environment. }